 I am more than happy to mentor students and doctoral students in any field related to my expertise.

 In Cambridge, I lectured for part II, paper 14 (Material Culture in the Early Modern World) and part I, paper 16 (European History, 1450-1760) of the Historical Tripos offering the courses (I) Gender and the Body, (II) The Ottoman World, (III) Ottomans and Europeans, (IV) Turquerie and Cultural Transfer, (V) The Spanish World: Connected Histories of Encounters, (VI) Muslim Spain, (VII) Habsburg Spain and (VIII) Spain, Morocco, and the Ottomans.
-I also contributed to The Uses of the Visual in Early Modern Germany that Professor Ulinka Rublack and Professor Sachiko Kusukawa jointly teach.
-In the Historical Argument and Practice paper at St John’s College, I offered a course on microhistory.
+I also contributed to The Uses of the Visual in Early Modern Germany that Prof Ulinka Rublack and Prof Sachiko Kusukawa jointly teach.
+In the Historical Argument and Practice paper at St John's College, I offered a course on microhistory.
 In the Themes & Sources option Remaking the Modern Body, 1543–1939, I taught on gender and dress.
 Furthermore, Dr Tom Hamilton and I initiated and conducted together with a team of postdocs the Early Modern Palaeography Workshop that offered Cambridge students a platform to discuss archival sources from around 1450 till 1850.
-I also taught more formal classes on German and Iberian palaeography in the Early Modern History MPhil.
+I also taught more formal classes on German and Iberian palaeography in the Early Modern History MPhil, and do so now as well in Manchester (SALC70042).
 Further Cambridge teaching experience comprised conducting supervisions, examining MPhil dissertations, acting as PhD Advisor, and assessing PhD students' first year reports.
 In Berlin, I have taught courses, both for undergraduate and postgraduate students, on the history of slavery, dress, and the body.